NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV01-shapefile-attributes.md

 ## Challenge: Plot Lines by Attribute
 Create a plot that emphasizes only roads where bicycles and horses are allowed.
-To emphasize this, make the lines where bicycles are not allowed THINNER than the roads wher bicycles are allowed.
+To emphasize this, make the lines where bicycles are not allowed THINNER than the roads where bicycles are allowed.
 NOTE: this attribute information is located in the `lines_HARV$BicyclesHo` attribute.